udacity/FCND-Controls-CPP/README.md

  - implement the code in the function `GenerateMotorCommands()`
  - implement the code in the function `BodyRateControl()`
- - Tune `Kp_pqr` in `QuadControlParams.txt` to get the vehicle to stop spinning quickly but not overshoot
+ - Tune `kpPQR` in `QuadControlParams.txt` to get the vehicle to stop spinning quickly but not overshoot

 If successful, you should see the rotation of the vehicle about roll (omega.x) get controlled to 0 while other rates remain zero.
 Note that the vehicle will keep flying off quite quickly, since the angle is not yet being controlled back to 0.
 Also note that some overshoot will happen due to motor dynamics!.

-If you come back to this step after the next step, you can try tuning just the body rate omega (without the outside angle controller) by setting `QuadControlParams.Kp_bank = 0`.
+If you come back to this step after the next step, you can try tuning just the body rate omega (without the outside angle controller) by setting `QuadControlParams.kpBank = 0`.

 2. Implement roll / pitch control
 We won't be worrying about yaw just yet.

  - implement the code in the function `RollPitchControl()`
- - Tune `Kp_bank` in `QuadControlParams.txt` to minimize settling time but avoid too much overshoot
+ - Tune `kpBank` in `QuadControlParams.txt` to minimize settling time but avoid too much overshoot

 If successful you should now see the quad level itself (as shown below), though it’ll still be flying away slowly since we’re not controlling velocity/position!
 You should also see the vehicle angle (Roll) get controlled to 0.